Zapmobilegames/Startapp/README.md

 }

+If you want to know how to build your extension, follow the instructions at this link: http://www.microsofttranslator.com/bv.aspx?from=&to=en&a=http://habrahabr.ru/post/124077/

 When asking for their SDK, don't forget to tell that Zapmobilegames referred them to you, you could receive an entry bonus.